 Blessed Unami Sikhosana ’11, G’12, G’17

-All students spend one year providing therapy in the on-campus Couple and Family Therapy Center, which is well equipped for videotape and live supervision.
-They also see clients in off-campus practica sites after their first semester of client contact.
-Our site supervisors are all AAMFT approved supervisors who maintain regular contact with our internship coordinator to assist in evaluating and training students’ clinical work in the field.
+All residential students spend one-year providing therapy in the on-campus Couple and Family Therapy Center, which is well equipped for recording sessions and live supervision.
+They also see clients in off-campus practicum sites after their first semester of client contact.
+Our site supervisors are all AAMFT approved supervisors or equivalent who maintain regular contact with our internship coordinator to assist in evaluating and training students’ clinical work in the field.

 A doctoral degree is required for university-level teaching and research positions.
 Learn more about our Marriage and Family Therapy, Ph.D.

 According to U.S. News & World Report, marriage and family therapy is one of the fastest-growing mental health disciplines in the U.S. today.
-According to the U.S. Bureau of Labor Statistics, employment of mental health counselors and marriage and family therapists is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics, employment of mental health counselors and marriage and family therapists is projected to grow 22% from 2018 to 2028, much faster than the average for all occupations.
 Growth is expected in both occupations as more people have mental health counseling services covered by their insurance policies.
 Graduates of the Marriage and Family Therapy program are equipped to work in a variety of different settings including:

 - Inpatient and outpatient centers and hospitals